soltislab/transcriptome_microsats/Tutorial/README.md

-6. Perform a BLASTn search by querying the two files from the previous step against the Glycine max annotated genome (NCBI Assembly Accession
-	# GCF_000004515.3).
-If you run BLASTn through the NCBI website, you
-	may need to divide the two fasta files into several smaller files to ensure that the job will finish before it runs out of computing resources.
+6. Perform a BLASTn search by querying the two files from the previous step against the Glycine max annotated genome (NCBI Assembly Accession number GCF_000004515.3).
+If you run BLASTn through the NCBI website, you may need to divide the two fasta files into several smaller files to ensure that the job will finish before it runs out of computing resources.
 Alternatively, you could build a local BLAST database to